Eric S. Wohleb

 D. Grahame Hardie and A. Mark Evans

-AMPK occurs in essentially all eukaryotes in the form of heterotrimeric complexes comprising a catalytic α subunit and regulatory β and γ subunits.
-In vertebrates, each of the three subunits is encoded by two or three genes, generating up to twelve heterotrimeric combinations displaying subtle variations in tissue distribution and regulation.
-The α subunits contain the kinase domain with Thr172 in the “activation loop” and regulatory regions that interact with the other two subunits.
-The β subunits contain a domain that, with the small lobe of the kinase domain on the α subunit, forms the “ADaM” site, the binding site for synthetic drugs that are potent allosteric activators of AMPK.
-It is not yet clear whether there are endogenous ligand(s) that bind to this site.
-The γ subunits contain three binding sites for the regulatory nucleotides, AMP, ADP, and ATP.
+AMPK is expressed in almost all eukaryotic cells, including neurons, as heterotrimeric complexes comprising a catalytic α subunit and regulatory β and γ subunits.
+The α subunits contain the kinase domain and regulatory regions that interact with the other two subunits.
+The β subunits contain a domain that, with the small lobe of the kinase domain on the α subunit, forms the “ADaM” site that binds synthetic drugs that are potent allosteric activators of AMPK, while the γ subunits contain the binding sites for the classical regulatory nucleotides, AMP, ADP, and ATP.

 Lily Yan, Laura Smale, and Antonio A. Nunez